Introduction

 It is important to note that Disability is a global development issue to be addressed through inclusion using the human Rights approach.
 If the Sustainable Development Goals must be achieved, there is need to leave no one behind thus the inclusion of Persons with Disabilities (PWDs) is paramount.
 Further, Uganda ratified the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) on the 25th of September 2008 signifying its commitment to implement issues of disability at international standards.

-In line with the inclusion principle, Keynes Disability Association (KDA) in collaboration with the Cohere assessed displaced children living with cerebral Palsy to identify their learning potentials and determine suitable education placements.
-Additionally Training of parents was also carried concurrently to equip them with basic skills in managing children with this condition.
+In line with the inclusion principle, Keynes Disability Association (KDA) in collaboration with the Cohere assessed displaced children living with disabilities to identify their learning potentials and determine suitable education placements.
+Additionally training of parents was also carried out concurrently to equip them with basic skills in managing children with special conditions.
 The exercise was in Rwamwanja refugee settlement camp in Kamwenge District and targeted groups were from the refugee camp and host communities.

 Objectives of the Assignment

-Training for parents was carried out within Rwamwanja Refugee Camp but run-on different seminars.
+Training for parents was carried out within Rwamwanja Refugee Camp but run-on different seminars concerning children with Cerebral palsy, autism and intellectual disabilities.

 Scope of the Training

-The training covered the following topics to enable parents and caregivers get some basic techniques in managing displaced children with cerebral palsy in Uganda
+The training covered the following topics to enable parents and caregivers get some basic techniques in managing displaced children with cerebral palsy, autism and intellectual disabilities in Uganda

-Keynes Disability Association welcomes volunteers across the world to give thier services to transform the lives of people and refugees with disabilities in communities and settlements.
+Keynes Disability Association welcomes volunteers across the world to give their services to transform the lives of people and refugees with disabilities in communities and settlements.